KTM Komuter Northern Sector: History

 The KTM Komuter Northern Service was introduced on 11 September 2015.
 The initial service ran between Gurun in Kedah, Butterworth in Penang and Kamunting in Perak.
 On 1 January 2016, a service between Butterworth and Padang Besar in Perlis was introduced.
-With the introduction of KTM Komuter services on this section, the KTM ETS services that ran between these stations have ceased.
+With the introduction of KTM Komuter services on this section, two KTM ETS services that ran between these stations have ceased, reducing the number of ETS services between the stations to make way for the new KTM Komuter service.

 On 17 January 2016, the original Gurun-Butterworth-Kamunting route was replaced with two separate routes: Butterworth-Gurun and Butterworth-Kamunting.
 These two lines together with the Butterworth-Padang Besar line operated until 1 July 2016, when the Butterworth-Gurun route was scrapped.

 A further revamp of routes on 1 September 2016 saw the Butterworth-Kamunting line being modified, with the northern terminus moving from Butterworth to Bukit Mertajam, and the southern terminus being extended by two additional stations from Kamunting to include Taiping and ending at Padang Rengas.